Giving people with a disability and their families a break from the day-to-day.

 In the new NDIS world, Short Term Accommodation and Assistance (STAA) will replace what we typically call respite.

-STAA services are a fantastic experience for people with a disability, giving them a chance to meet new people and try new activities.
-Just like respite, STAA also allows a parent or carer to take a break from their caring role or focus on other commitments.
+Respite or STAA services are a fantastic experience for people with a disability, giving them a chance to meet new people and try new activities.
+Services like these, also allow a parent or carer to take a break from their caring role or focus on other commitments.

-We have STAA properties across New South Wales, Queensland, Victoria and the ACT.
+We have respite (STAA) properties across New South Wales, Queensland, Victoria and the ACT.

 Check out our Short Term Accommodation and Assistance properties which you can choose to stay at.